n42k/OpenRCT2/reports/report2.md

 **Fig1-** Requirements Elicitation Process by "TutorialsPoint".

 * Requirements gathering - The contributors discuss with the main developers and know their expectations from the software.
-* Organizing Requirements - The developers prioritize and arrange the requirements in order of importance, urgency and convenience.
+* Organizing Requirements - The contributors prioritize and arrange the requirements in order of importance, urgency and convenience.
 * Negotiation & discussion - If requirements are ambiguous, contributors must discuss with main developers to have additional information and requirements be as much detailed as possible.

 ### Purpose/Scope <a name="purpose/scope"></a>